-This conference will be an opportunity for stakeholders and policymakers to discuss key issues for supporting the UK high value manufacturing sector.
+As policymakers prepare for policy in the new parliament, this conference will be an opportunity to examine key issues for supporting the UK high value manufacturing sector.

 Areas for discussion include:

 - Industrial strategy sector deals - progress and next steps;

 - Managing uncertainty - at a critical time for the future of the UK’s relationship with trading partners;

 - Investment, innovation, efficiency and sustainability - priorities for government and for the sector; and